Elcherneske/OpenMSUtils/README.md

 # OpenMSUtils

-This open source project is used for easily reading and processing MS files and Fasta files.
+This open-source repository is used for easily reading and processing MS files and Fasta files.

-## Usage
+## Installation

-first, install the package, you can use pip to install the package
+use pip to install the package

 ```bash
 pip install git+https://github.com/Elcherneske/OpenMSUtils.git